ArchitSharma21/Cotton-Leaf-Disease-Prediction-using-Transfer-Learning/README.md

 Article for help - https://indianaiproduction.com/cotton-plant-disease-prediction-get-cure-app-using-artificial-intelligence/

-Transfer Learning done using Inception V3, Resnet 50, resnet152V2.
+Transfer Learning done using InceptionV3, ResNet 50, ResNet152V2.

 Web app is implemented using flask.
+Code in app.py.